peace-shillong/Shillong-Clinics/README.md

 2. Have the website available in Khasi and Hindi Language.

 **Phase 3**
-1. Have a form that will be available to clinics so they can add their own information
+1. Have a form that will be available to clinics so they can add their own information : DONE